dan1el789/OperatingSystem/memory/memory-management/README.md

 What is memory hierarchy and what is its usage?

+What is the second choice?
+Over the years, people discovered  the concept of a memory  hierarchy,  in which computers  have  a **few megabytes  of very  fast,  expensive,  volatile  cache  memory,  a  few  gigabytes  of  medium-speed,   medium-priced,  volatile  main  memory,  and  a  few  terabytes  of slow,  cheap,  nonvolatile  disk storage**,  not to mention removable storage,  such as DVDs and USB  sticks.
+It  is the job of the operating system  to abstract this hierarchy  into a useful  model and then  manage  the abstraction. *page 173*

 What does the term memory abstraction mean?

 Are there any systems without memory abstraction and what are these?